scipy-india/.github/CODE_OF_CONDUCT.md

 ## Reporting

-If you would like to report a violation, please do so by contacting the SciPy India team or through our [anonymous reporting form](TODO: link to reporting form here) .
-Please do not hesitate to report any behaviour that you believe violates the Code of Conduct, even if you are unsure whether it constitutes one.
+If you would like to report a violation, please do so by contacting the SciPy India team or through our [anonymous reporting form](TODO: link to reporting form here).
+Please do not hesitate to report any behaviour that you believe violates the Code of Conduct, even if you are unsure whether it constitutes a violation.

 ## Enforcement